 TTS such as the pain and tingling sensation.

 Treatment is based on trying to relieve pressure on the tibial nerve as it enters and passes through the tarsal tunnel.
 This often includes trying to reduce swelling and inflammation of surrounding tissue or injuries, especially to any tendons that directly pass through the tunnel itself.
 This may include icing or resting protocols or over-the-counter anti-inflammatories.
 Adjustments to the base of the tunnel may be performed if there are any bony malalignments.
 Additionally, soft tissue massage or ART/MRT may be applied to tight muscles to try and alleviate pressure from the nerve.

 If you are interested in a more in-depth explanation of the lower leg and ankle you can learn more in an upcoming webinar hosted by Dr. Evan Steinke on December 15 at 7:00 PM.
 Sign up here.

 If you are looking to book a personal assessment to get to the source of your hip pain book in at either AST location.
 Our many expert practitioners will assist you in your journey toward better hip mobility.
 If you are looking to book in with Dr. Evan Steinke, he works at AST Westman.

-*This blog is not intended to officially establish a physician-patient relationship, to replace the services of a trained physician, naturopathic doctor, physical therapist or chiropractor or otherwise to be a substitute for professional medical advice, diagnosis, or treatment.
+*The content contained in this blog is provided for general information purposes only.
+The above content is general suggestions and not intended to replace the services of a trained physician, physical therapist or chiropractor or otherwise to be a substitute for professional medical advice, diagnosis, or treatment.